Ricardogll/Audio-Research/README.md

 * 2 To play sound effect coming from the right red square.

-* + and - on keypad to change volume of music and sound effects.
+* Use + and - on keypad to change volume of music and sound effects.

 ## Tools